Living in Hungary

 Is there a lot of diversity?
 Are people in Hungary accepting of differences?

 "Yes, there is a lot of diversity in Hungary.
 The country is home to a variety of ethnic and religious groups, including Hungarians, Roma, Germans, Slovaks, Croats, Serbs, and Jews.
-People in Hungary are generally accepting of differences and are tolerant of different cultures and beliefs," commented one expat who made the move to Hungary.
+People in Hungary are generally accepting of differences and are tolerant of different cultures and beliefs," remarked one expat living in Hungary.

 What are the schools in Hungary like?

 "It's a small, growing school.
 The class sizes are small, which appealed to us.
 It's been wonderful meeting students, parents and teachers from all over the world.
 We considered the American School and the British School when looking at schools in Budapest in 2000.
 We chose ISB for its bilingual program, the international atmosphere and curriculum and its peaceful location.
 It just felt right!
-We haven't regretted our choice," wrote an expat with kids at International School of Budapest in Budapest.
+We haven't regretted our choice," remarked one parent with kids at International School of Budapest in Budapest.

 Is the cost of living in Hungary high?